 If you’re like me, you love spending time outdoors hiking and biking in the warm weather.
 But did you know there is a risk of developing a nasty rash from all that activity?

-In this article, we’ll discuss what causes hiker’s rash, how to prevent it, and what treatments are available if you develop it.
+This article will discuss what causes hiker’s rash, how to prevent it, and what treatments are available if you develop it.

-Let’s dig into what to look for and how you can look to manage it as it’s not cheap to take days off the trail to heal in many circumstances.
+Let’s dig into what to look for and how you can look to manage it, as it’s not cheap to take days off the trail to heal in many circumstances.

-Now on to where the shoe hits the trail.
+Now, on to where the shoe hits the trail.
 How do you take care of hikers’ rash on the trail when you. have limited access to multiple days out of the sun, air conditioning, and consistent running water?

-Interestingly enough many of them are things a longer hiker should be doing generally as part of their day hiking as they involve breaks, protective clothing, massaging and rolling out muscles, and similar on-trail body maintenance.
+Interestingly enough, many of them are things a longer hiker should generally be doing as part of their day hiking as they involve breaks, protective clothing, massaging and rolling out muscles, and similar on-trail body maintenance.

 Use a Cool Washcloth